-The IX Ranch is a legacy ranch – it is huge, has a long history of stable ownership and a highly respected reputation in reputation ranch country.
+The IX Ranch is a legacy ranch – it is huge, has a long history of stable ownership and a respected reputation in reputation ranch country.
 Its central Montana location is 80 miles northeast of Great Falls and adjacent to the town of Big Sandy.
-The current owners are the second owners in the ranch’s 128 year history.
+The current owners are the second owners in the ranch’s 128-year history.
 This professionally managed operation runs a cattle herd of 4,300.
-They traditionally winter around 3,200 bred cows and over 1,400 coming yearlings – mostly heifer calves – plus an appropriate number of bulls and ranch horses together with 6,000 tons of winter feed.
+They currently winter around 3,375 bred females, 120 3-year-and-younger bulls and ranch horses, together with 4,000 tons of winter feed.
+In the spring, around 650 of the previous years’ heifer calves will return to the ranch for breeding from a grow-lot near Billings.
 The operation covers over 126,000± acres, of which 59,809± is deeded and the majority of the balance being State grazing leases.
-It is well and appropriately improved, with accommodations for a full crew including a manager as well as comfortable quarters for guests.
-Besides its position as one of Montana’s great cattle ranches, the IX boasts huntable populations of elk, mule deer, whitetail deer, antelope, mountain lion and five species of upland birds.
-It is also an extremely scenic ranch boasting a broad diversity of habitat types from productive meadows to rolling hills which give way to steeper mountain country with scatterings of aspens and evergreens.
+It is well improved, with accommodations for a full crew including a manager, as well as comfortable quarters for guests.
+Besides its position as one of Montana’s great cattle ranches, the IX boasts large populations of elk, mule deer, whitetail deer, antelope, mountain lion, and five species of upland birds.
+It is also a scenic ranch boasting a diversity of habitat types from productive meadows to rolling hills which give way to steeper mountain country with scatterings of aspens and evergreens.

 The ranch office is located in the small town of Big Sandy, Montana which lies 80 miles northeast of Great Falls and 35 miles southwest of Havre on U.S. Highway 87.
 The ranch stretches for nearly 30 miles from Big Sandy to the east and south.
-The nearest commercial air service is in Great Falls.
-Big Sandy boasts a paved and lighted 3,570 X 60 foot air strip at an elevation of 2,689 feet and Havre has a 5,205 X 100 foot paved and lighted strip at 2,580 foot elevation.
+The nearest commercial air service is located in Havre, a 20-minute drive from the ranch, and has two daily flights from Billings.
 Great Falls is serviced by Delta, Alaska and United Airlines with multiple daily flights.
-Big Sandy is an attractive small town with a 2012 population of 610 which lists over 40 active businesses as well as a Critical Access Hospital and both grade and high schools.
+Private aircraft can land on the edge of the ranch at the Big Sandy public airstrip.
+It boasts a paved and lighted runway of 3,570 X 60 feet at an elevation of 2,689 feet.
+A 20-minute drive from the ranch, Havre has a 5,205 X 100 foot paved and lighted airstrip at 2,580 feet in elevation, with approach procedures and jet and avgas fuels.
+Big Sandy is an attractive small town with a 2012 population of 610, which lists over 40 active businesses as well as a Critical Access Hospital and both grade and high schools.

 Approaching the ranch from the west at Big Sandy, the view is of relatively level cropland between the town and the headquarters.
 Irrigation water for this land comes out of Big Sandy Creek which flows from the mountains that lie to the northeast and traverses the ranch for over 15 miles, running from east to west.
 As one moves to the east the land rises to the north and one moves into rolling country which is well watered and provides good protection for livestock.
 To the north lie the Bears Paw Mountains and to the south lies the slightly more open country which is distinguished by the fact that it is almost entirely State of Montana leased land in one large block actually tying the ranch together.